mubix/cfdb/README.md

 ## Exploitation

-A write up on how this vulnerability can be exploited with demo code or screen shots
+A write up on how this finding can be exploited with demo code or screen shots

 ```